Ceramic armor: Mechanism

 Against high-explosive anti-tank rounds, the ceramic elements break up the geometry of the metal jet generated by the shaped charge, greatly diminishing penetration.

 Applications

 Personnel

 Ceramic plates are commonly used as inserts in soft ballistic vests.
 Most ceramic plates used in body armor provide National Institute of Justice Type III protection, allowing them to stop rifle bullets.
 Ceramic plates are a form of composite armor.
 Insert plates may also be made of steel or ultra high molecular weight polyethylene.

 A ceramic plate is usually slipped into the outer layer of a soft armor vest.
 There may be two plates, one in the front and one in the back, or one universal plate on either front or back.
-Some vests permit the usage of small plates on the sides for additional protection.
+Some vests permit the use of small plates on the sides for additional protection.

 Ceramic plates issued by the United States military are called Enhanced Small Arms Protective Inserts (ESAPI).